 Election Judge Duties and Eligibility

-Judges receive training in a range of duties, including: greeting and registering voters, providing ballots, assisting voters as needed, overseeing ballot-counting machines, and compiling precinct voter statistics at the end of election day.
+Judges receive online training in a range of duties, including: greeting and registering voters, providing ballots, assisting voters as needed, overseeing ballot-counting machines, and compiling precinct voter statistics at the end of Election Day.
 In Caledonia, election judges are paid $11.50 an hour.
 Election judges are granted time off from work by law.

-Potential judges must be eligible to vote in Minnesota; be able to read, write and speak English; and attend a training session provided by local election officials.
+Potential judges must be eligible to vote in Minnesota; be able to read, write and speak English; and complete an online training session provided by local election officials.
 Most training is approximately two hours in length.

 Interested persons can apply and learn more about serving as an election judge at City Hall.